 But, the troubles weren’t over.
 In 1898, the county suffered from severe crop failure causing panic and reducing the population from 1,500 to 400 in Ulysses, and later only to some 40 souls.
-Buildings were moved away, banks closed and merchants let their stock of goods run down.
+Buildings were moved away, banks closed, and merchants let their stock of goods run down.

 Though several streams and rivers ran through the county, including the Sand Arroyo Creek, which joins the North fork of the Cimarron River in western Grant County, and the two forks of the Cimarron wander around and come together in the southeast part of the county, this did not ensure there was plenty of water, as these waterways were often dry.
 As a result, Grant County was one of the first in Kansas to utilize irrigation.

-At a special legislative session in 1908, Kansas passed an act authorizing the county commissioners to appropriate money to drill artesian wells for irrigating purposes.
+At a special legislative session in 1908, Kansas passed an act authorizing the county commissioners to appropriate money to drill artesian wells for irrigation purposes.
 This created further prosperity and large farms, even though the area doesn’t get much rainfall.

 In 1930 the county built a new courthouse that replaced a wood frame structure that had been utilized since 1888.
 The building combines classical forms with Art Deco styling with linear projections, terra-cotta ornamentation, and decorative brickwork.
 The courthouse was listed on the National Register of Historic Places in 2002.

-The 1930s also brought with it the “Dust Bowl days,” and Grant County, like many other areas of the High Plains Region, suffered terribly.
+The 1930s also brought the “Dust Bowl days,” and Grant County, like many other areas of the High Plains Region, suffered terribly.
 On April 14, 1935, the county was engulfed by a massive wall of black dust.
 Known as Black Sunday, the region went from daylight to total darkness in just one minute.
-When it cleared, farmsteads, fence rows, and homes were covered with dust and the trees were stripped bare.
+When it cleared, farmsteads, fence rows, and homes were covered with dust, and the trees were stripped bare.
 Afterward, many deserted their farmsteads, heading for better climates.
 However, more persevered, determined to save the farms and homes.
-From 1930 to 1940, the county population reduced in size by 37%, from 3,092 to 1,946.
+From 1930 to 1940, the county population reduced by 37%, from 3,092 to 1,946.

 On December 17, 1936, citizens got good news when an announcement was made in the local newspaper that Grant County was to become a manufacturing center.
 Early in 1937, the Peerless Carbon Black plant became the county’s first gas-related industry.
 This sparked off more drilling, with about 40 wells completed by the end of that year.
 Grant County was moving into a new era.

-Soon, the population began to grow again and by 1950, the county was called home to 4,538 people.
+Soon, the population began to grow again, and by 1950, the county was called home to 4,538 people.

 If you can add additional information or photographs regarding this article, please feel free to send us an Email.
 We welcome updates and additional information.